publications

 4.4 Taking account of data protection

 If the data contains any personal data, the data protection legislation shall be applied.
 The key legislation is the EU’s General Data Protection Regulation (GDPR), which applies to all processing of personal data.
 In addition, depending on the situation, national data protection provisions and provisions covering special sectors may also apply.
-For example, in Finland, depending on the type of data concerned, the Act on the Protection of Privacy in Working Life (759/2004) must be taken into account in matters relating to technical supervision of employees and the Information Society Code (917/2014) as regards messages transmitted and added value services.
+For example, in Finland, depending on the type of data concerned, the Act on the Protection of Privacy in Working Life (759/2004) must be considered in matters relating to technical supervision of employees and the Information Society Code (917/2014) as regards messages transmitted and added value services.

 In the GDPR, personal data refers to all information related to an identified or identifiable individual, i.e., a data subject.
 As the definition of personal data is extensive, it is generally safe to assume that the data may include personal data, even when this is not obvious.
 Only if the processor can be totally certain that the data does not contain any personal data, the data protection legislation can be ignored.

 Article 24 of the GDPR is a general provision on the responsibility and liability of the controller.
-This article lays down what kind of measures the controller must implement to ensure and to be able to demonstrate that the processing of personal data is performed as required by the Regulation.
+This article lays down what kind of measures the controller must implement to ensure and to be able to demonstrate that the processing of personal data is performed as required by the regulation.
 The provision includes both an obligation to act carefully and an obligation to demonstrate what kind of measures have been implemented to ensure lawful processing.

 Article 32 contains specific provisions on data security.
-In accordance with the article, the controller and the processor of personal data shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
+In accordance with the article, the controller and the processor of personal data shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.

 Ensuring that data protection is properly managed often provides significant benefits and competitive advantage for the controller, while, in the reverse case, neglecting data protection may become very expensive.
 The implementation, recovery and damage related to data protection may have an impact on the amount of any administrative fines imposed in accordance with Article 83 of the GDPR.

-In data networks, particular account must be taken of the fact that, in principle, personal data may only be collected for a specific, explicit and legitimate purpose and they must not be further processed in a manner incompatible with those purposes.
+In data spaces, particular account must be taken of the fact that, in principle, personal data may only be collected for a specific, explicit and legitimate purpose and they must not be further processed in a manner incompatible with those purposes.
 This may be a problem if different parties have different needs for the processing of personal data and if those needs change over time.
-Therefore, attention should be paid to the purpose of use of personal data already when setting up a data network.
+Therefore, attention should be paid to the purpose of use of personal data already when setting up a data space.

-It is good if, as a rule, the rulebook is prepared in such a way that the intended purpose of use of the data specified in it is sufficiently accurate and explicit as the legitimate purpose of the processing of personal data and the purpose of the processing does not need to be specified separately as regards personal data.
+Ideally, the rulebook is prepared in such a way that the intended purpose of use of the data, as outlined within it, is sufficiently accurate and explicit to serve as the legitimate basis for processing personal data.
+This can eliminate the need for separate specifications for personal data processing purposes.
 If there are many types of data to be shared, it may not be possible to define the specific purpose of use in detail for all data concerned.
-Instead, attention must be paid to the matter separately with regard to different types of personal data.
+Instead, the purpose of use should be addressed separately with regard to different types of personal data.

 If a rational, commonly used set of criteria for the anonymisation of data can be found, it can be used to exempt such data from the obligations of data protection legislation, as anonymised data can no longer be linked to any individual person.